Finger Test Probes & Accessibility Testing Probes

 - Distance from probe tip to stop face: 100 mm

-The TFP-04 is an IEC articulating finger probe that uses a circular stop face with a 50 mm diameter in place of the non-circular face found on other probe forms.
+The TFP-04 uses an IEC articulating finger-probe configuration with a 50 mm circular stop face in place of the non-circular face found on other probe forms.
 It is intended for accessibility testing workflows that require this alternate stop-face arrangement.

 Product Details